 As an administrator of your organization, you can configure travel modes to change the properties of the default travel modes provided by ArcGIS Online, add new travel modes that better reflect your organization’s workflows, or remove travel modes that are not suitable for your organization’s workflows.

-- Verify that you are signed in as an administrator of your organization.
+- Verify that you are signed in to your organization.

 - At the top of the site, click Organization and click the Settings tab.

-- Click Utility Services on the left side of the page.
+- Click Utility services on the side of the page.

-- To create a travel mode, click Create Travel Mode and enter the following information:
+- To create a travel mode, click Create travel mode and provide the following information:

-- Enter a name and description for the travel mode.
+- Provide a name and description for the travel mode.

-- Select a travel mode type—Automobile, Truck, Walk, or Other.
+- From the Type drop-down menu, choose a travel mode type—Automobile, Truck, Walk, or Other.

-The type can be used by apps that filter out and just show travel modes of a specific type.
+The type can be used by apps that filter out and only show travel modes of a specific type.

-- Select the impedance—TravelTime, Minutes, TruckTravelTime, TruckMinutes, WalkTime, Miles, or Kilometers.
+- From the Impedance drop-down menu, choose the factor that acts as a barrier to traffic flow—TravelTime, Minutes, TruckTravelTime, TruckMinutes, WalkTime, Miles, or Kilometers.

 This is the cost attribute that you want to try to minimize during analysis.

-- TravelTime takes advantage of historical and live traffic data and is good for modeling the time it takes automobiles to travel along roads at a specific time of the day using live traffic speed data where available.
-When using TravelTime, you can optionally specify the TravelTime::Vehicle Maximum Speed (km/h) parameter to specify the physical limitation of the speed the vehicle is capable of traveling.
+- The TravelTime impedance factor uses historical and live traffic data and is recommended for modeling the time it takes automobiles to travel along roads at a specific time of the day using live traffic speed data where available.
+When using the TravelTime impedance factor, you can optionally enable the TravelTime restriction and set it to a different parameter value to specify the physical limitation of the speed the vehicle is capable of traveling.

-- Minutes does not use live traffic data but uses the historical average speeds for automobiles.
+- The Minutes impedance factor does not use live traffic data but uses the historical average speeds for automobiles.

-- TruckTravelTime takes advantage of historical and live traffic data, but caps the speed to the posted truck speed limit.
-This is good for modeling the time it takes for the trucks to travel along roads at a specific time of the day using live traffic speed data where available.
-When using TruckTravelTime, you can optionally specify the TruckTravelTime::Vehicle Maximum Speed (km/h) parameter to specify the physical limitation of the speed the truck is capable of traveling.
+- The TruckTravelTime impedance factor uses historical and live traffic data, but it caps the speed to the posted truck speed limit.
+This is recommended for modeling the time it takes for the trucks to travel along roads at a specific time of the day using live traffic speed data where available.
+When using the TruckTravelTime impedance factor, you can optionally enable the TruckTravelTime restriction and set it to a different parameter value to specify the physical limitation of the speed the truck is capable of traveling.

-- TruckMinutes does not use live traffic data but uses the smaller of the historical average speeds for automobiles and the posted speed limits for trucks.
+- The TruckMinutes impedance factor does not use live traffic data but uses the smaller of the historical average speeds for automobiles and the posted speed limits for trucks.

-- WalkTime defaults to a speed of 5 km/hr on all roads and paths, but this can be configured through the WalkTime::Walking Speed (km/h) parameter.
+- The WalkTime impedance factor is set to a speed of 5 km/hr on all roads and paths, but you can change this by enabling the WalkTime restriction and setting it to a different parameter value.

-- For solving based on the shortest distance, you can use either Miles or Kilometers.
+- For solving based on the shortest distance, you can use either the Miles or Kilometers impedance options.

 - Choose a time attribute.

-If your impedance is time-based, this is set to the same attribute as the impedance attribute.
+If the impedance you set in step c is time-based, the time attribute is set to the same value as the impedance attribute.

 - Choose a distance attribute.

-If your impedance is distance-based, this is set to the same attribute as the impedance attribute.
+If the impedance you set in step c is distance-based, the distance attribute is set to the same value as the impedance attribute.

 - Choose a U-turn policy.